RaviiAithal/emmetra_assignment/README.md

 - Mertens fusion creates a balanced HDR image with improved shadow and highlight details.
 - GUI simplifies workflow, making HDR processing intuitive and user-friendly.

-This tool efficiently processes HDR images while ensuring ease of use through a responsive GUI.